Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 Whilst _Clean Space_ is based largely on real world physics, I don't intend to force all of the above down the throats of a player.
 For all the scientific simulation that goes on, I know that this _game_ needs to be much more _game_ than _second job_.
 At the same time, I want to reward those that do take the time to understand the physics.

-So why does all of the above science are laborious equations matter?
+So why does all of the above science and laborious equations matter?

 _Actually, the above is a very simple basis to get your toes wet..._